huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 ## Understanding entities

-An Uwazi collection is made up of entities, which contain properties, can feature attached documents or supporting files, and can have connections to one another.
+An Uwazi collection is made up of entities, which contain properties, can feature documents or supporting files, and can have connections to one another.
 Some examples of entities might include a court, a case, a specific person or an event.

 All of the entities in an Uwazi collection live in an area called the Library ![](images/image_0.png), where they can be viewed as cards, in a table or on a map (as long as entities have an associated geolocation), and can also be filtered according to their properties.